dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-advanced-sensing-camera-stream.md

 Different cameras can be mounted on the gimbal of the M210.
 The Onboard SDK can get main camera stream from the Zenmuse X4S and Zenmuse X5S.

 The images from the FPV camera stream are 608x448.
 The images from the main camera stream is 1280x720 when the live stream is set to video mode in DJI Go App, or 960x720 when in camera mode.
-The resolution of  the main camera stream is the same regardless which camera is mounted to the gimbal.
+The resolution of  the main camera stream is the same regardless what camera is mounted to the gimbal.

 The frame rates for both FPV camera stream and the main camera stream are 30 FPS.